Sahilsigar23/Sahilsigar23/README.md

 Welcome to my GitHub profile!
 I'm **Sahil Sigar**, a passionate **Software Developer and Full-Stack Engineer** from 🇮🇳 India.

-I specialize in building scalable full-stack applications, crafting intuitive user experiences, and integrating AI-powered solutions while continuously sharpening my problem-solving skills through Data Structures & Algorithms in C++.
+I engineer scalable full-stack applications and AI-powered systems using LangChain, RAG, Agentic AI, and modern LLM technologies.
+Passionate about solving complex engineering challenges, I combine strong expertise in Data Structures & Algorithms, C++, and modern software engineering to build intelligent, high-performance, and scalable products.

 ---